 - Reconciliation is difficult and time consuming.
 If you have ten separate dishes that include sausage and twenty that include fries on your menu, you’ll have to reconcile multiple dishes separately to the same item.
 That’s going to add a few hours – or days – to your reporting.

 - Menu management becomes complicated.
 How can you optimize your menu if you don’t have a clear overview of what dishes sell best?
 If any variation on a plate – say, adding an egg to the omelet, or swapping the regular fries for sweet potato ones – causes it to be registered as a whole other dish, you can’t track how many guests are modifying your plates, and in which ways.

 - You can’t accurately track inventory.
 If your servers need to go through a long list to add an extra like whipped cream, or avocado, chances are they will find simper ways to do it, like writing it in the comments of the order, or just asking the chef to add extra bacon.
 This kind of behavior is common, and understandable in a busy restaurant.
 Unfortunately, the result is wrong inventory.

-In LS First, you can set just few dishes in your menu, and then use modifiers to add or remove ingredients.
+In LS Retail software solution, you can set just few dishes in your menu, and then use modifiers to add or remove ingredients.
 For example, you can record the basic breakfast plate with two eggs, two slices of bacon and medium fries.
 If a customer wants three slices of bacon and cheese on the fries, the server can simply add the extras to the plate.